 - Women who develop gestational diabetes have an increased risk of developing type 2 diabetes.

-- In future pregnancies, an OGTT will be done early in the pregnancy to make sure that your blood glucose levels are in the normal range.
+- In future pregnancies, an OGTT will be performed early in the pregnancy to make check that your blood glucose levels are in the normal range.
 If this test is normal, then a repeat OGTT will be done, usually between 22 and 28 weeks gestation.

 You might also be interested in: